 feel that the old Beachcomber Restaurant should be kept in the plan.
 The cement block building was constructed in the last 50 years and keeping it for "historic preservation" makes a mockery of that term.
 The building was purchased with open space funds.
-If it is to be retained the money used to buy it needs to be returned to the open space fund.
+If it is to be retained the money used to be returned to the open space fund.